 Fortissimo is the controlling shareholder of the Company.
-Pursuant to a management fee agreement between the Company and Fortissimo, the Company is required to pay Fortissimo an annual fee of \$120 plus an amount equal to 5% of the Company's net income, as defined in the management services agreement, up to a maximum of \$250 per year.
-During the years ended December 31, 2012, 2013 and 2014 the Company recorded an expense of \$175, \$120 and \$160 respectively, in respect of payments to Fortissimo.
+Pursuant to a management fee agreement between the Company and Fortissimo, the Company was required to pay Fortissimo an annual fee of \$120 plus an amount equal to 5% of the Company's net income, as defined in the management services agreement, up to a maximum of \$250 per year.
+During the years ended December 31, 2013, 2014 and 2015 the Company recorded an expense of \$120, \$160 and \$30, respectively, in respect of payments to Fortissimo.